TuxVinyards/quickemu-mod/README.md

 # For just the tools set:

 sudo cp quickemu-tools /usr/bin/qtools
 ```

 You can also edit the .conf files to create individual mouse click starts for qwrap via your file manager from your VM folder.

 Read the qmod main file & settings file for further details on location and other features.

 Note the .dot when adding to ~ / $HOME which will tidy the file away as hidden.
 Edit via the script menu. (or ctrl-h etc to unhide).

+Finally, whatever software you are using, standard good practice: always make backups of any critical VM's

 ## Issues